LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

     The naming convention of the output file uses the network, station, and time associated with the waveform data, but can be overwritten via the :code:`--local-fk-label` parameter.

-- The beamforming results from the :code:`infrapy run_fk` analysis can be visualized using:
+- The beamforming results from the :code:`infrapy run_fk` analysis can be visualized using the :code:`fk` option in :code:`infrapy plot`:

     .. code-block:: bash

-        infrapy plot_fk --local-wvfrms 'data/YJ.BRP*.SAC'
+        infrapy plot fk --local-wvfrms 'data/YJ.BRP*.SAC'

     The resulting plot of the included example data set is shown below for comparison: